 Oh the silly things we authors can have major hang-ups over, such as doing revisions and rewrites.
-First of all, rewrites and revisions are not one in the same.
+Rewrites and revisions are not one in the same.
 They are actually two entirely different processes.

-I’ll begin by saying I’ve always subscribed to the notion that the first draft is all about getting your ideas down.
-Having to worry about syntax, grammar, punctuation and so forth while putting your ideas on paper can thwart your creativity and may even result in writer’s block.
+I’ve always subscribed to the notion that the first draft is all about getting your ideas down.
+Worrying about syntax, grammar, punctuation and so forth while putting your ideas on paper can thwart your creativity and may even result in writer’s block.
 The first draft isn’t your final edit.
 Get your ideas down.
 Worry about the rest later.

 Once I have my initial idea down, I’ll go back and revise.
 The word revision means making an alteration.
 It’s changing a word here, rephrasing a sentence there, correcting grammatical and punctuation errors, or eliminating filler words.
 In other words, it’s editing.
 The story itself remains the same.
 Sometimes I’ll do this at the end of the chapter.
 Other times I may revise a paragraph as soon as I finish writing it.
 It all depends on what pops in my head at a given moment.
-I, for one, happen to enjoy doing revisions as they make my story read better.
+I enjoy doing revisions.
+They make my story read better.
 The better my story reads, the more excited I get about it.

 Revisions are part of the writing process.
 They help bring clarity to your story and create a better experience for the reader, but they don’t change the story itself.
 Rewrites, however, add an entirely new concept or dimension to your story.
 I do as revisions as I write, and then my editor will make even more, but rarely do I ever have to do an actual rewrite.
-So don’t let anyone chastise you or intimidate you for doing revisions.
+Don’t let anyone chastise you or intimidate you for doing revisions.
 It’s your story.
-If you’re not satisfied with it because it needs more work then your readers won’t be satisfied with it either, assuming your editor doesn’t send it back because it needs more work.
+If you’re not satisfied with it your readers won’t be satisfied with it either, assuming your editor doesn’t send it back because it needs more work.
 Trust me, no one ever writes a perfect novel on their very first draft.